How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

 To see historical rankings, choose your project from the drop-down menu, go to Rankings, and select Historical data, as shown in the screenshot below.

 This report will reveal your website’s keyword position history.
-It also shows how your rankings changed over time, starting from the baseline date, which is the date you created the project.
 It also displays metrics like search volume, CPC, and traffic forecast.
-You’ll even be able to view ups and downs in both the ranking dynamics and the content score.

 You can choose to display different periods and metrics in the table by using the Columns button.